mtenrero/debian-chocolatey/README.md

 See [the example directory](./example/README.md) for a basic package example.

+### Nuget binary

+If you only need nuget executable for making nuget plain pkgs, you can use :nuget tag instead.

 ## FAQ

 1. "Cannot create a package that has no dependencies nor content."